-The issues that concern most providers and billing services are the potential economic impact.
-Will practice management systems be able to accommodate the greater number of diagnosis codes (up to 155,000) for ICD 10?
-Software applications from the front end physicians office to the clearinghouse to the payer will have to be able to accommodated ICD 10.
+The issues concerning most providers and billing services in transitioning to ICD-10 are the potential economic impact.
+Will practice management systems, clearinghouses, and insurance payers be able to accommodate the greater number of diagnosis codes (up to 155,000) for ICD 10?

 Will payers that don't yet use ICD 10 codes map everything back to ICD 9 for processing?

 Another complication is that some ICD 10 codes are unique to the encounter.
 So the initial patient visit may use one ICD 10 code while subsequent visits will require another.

 It will take healthcare providers, coders, and billers an estimated 6 months or more to become proficient with ICD 10.